A two level approach for simulating Bose-Einstein condensates by localized orthogonal decomposition: Fully-discrete approximation of ground states

-\mysection{Fully-discrete approximation of ground states} In this section we discuss an efficient method for computing ground states in the LOD space.
+In this section we discuss an efficient method for computing ground states in the LOD space.
 For this, let $\VLOD$ denote the corresponding space, typically constructed based on the bilinear form $a(\cdot,\cdot) = \aV(\cdot,\cdot)$ given by \eqref{choice-LOD-a}.
 Recalling the setting of section \ref{subsubsection-LOD-ground-states}, we are interested in finding an approximation to the discrete ground state

 This can be achieved with a Riemannian gradient method that was originally proposed in \cite{SobolevGradient}.
 To keep the presentation and the motivation short, we will however introduce the method here as an inverse iteration with damping.
 Before we formulate a corresponding fully-discrete version of the method in the LOD space, let us first sketch the idea in the idealized analytical setting \eqref{definition-groundstate}, where we seek $\ugs \in H^1_0(\D)$ with